 There are certain things that we can do to break those unwanted associations and get a good night’s rest.
 One is to avoid watching TV in bed, unless of course it puts you to sleep, which is something that reality TV can easily do.
 LOL!
 In fact, avoid doing anything in bed that isn’t sleeping, or leading to sleeping…

 You can also use something called stimulus control therapy.
+What is stimulus control therapy?
 This is a fancy term meaning creating the proper associations between the stimulus and the response.
 In this case, between the bed and a good rest.

 First off, go to bed only when you are sleepy.
 You should also avoid doing anything in bed except sleeping, sex is the only exception, of course.
 If you can’t fall asleep, don’t try.
 Get up and go do something else.
 The point is to associate the bed with sleeping, not television, not the day’s problems and most certainly not with trying to sleep.